Eliav2/react-use-call-onnext-render/README.md

 ## installation

 with npm `npm react-use-call-onnext-render`.
-or `yarn add react-use-call-onnext-render`
+or `yarn add react-use-call-onnext-render`.

 ## Examples

 #### Demos

 code sandbox:
-[//]: # (todo: add code sandbox)

 ### examples:

 **schedule a callback**:
-this will behave differenty from non force call.
+this will behave differently from non force call.

 ```jsx
 ```